To Enlarge Images – Right Click Image then Open in a New Tab.

 Spoiled/Soured Feed can make a Swan VERY Sick.

-Not Sure Why…. but, the Swans Show Little Interest in Eating.
+Not Sure Why…. but, the Swans Show Little Interest in Eating on Rainy Days.

 DO NOT use Metal Containers as Feed or Water Dishes..